With mentor and friend Nowa Cumig (Dennis Banks), Bemidji, MN, May 2012

 My current projects include the imagery of hunger and cannibalism in contemporary Native horror literature, the commodification of Native American monsters in Horror television series, and the use of traditional Euro-American creatures and tropes in modern Horror by Indigenous writers from Turtle Island.

 I hold a Master of Arts from Carleton University (Ottawa, Canada) in Indigenous and Canadian Studies, where I focused my research on the use of Gothic and Horror tropes to describe the World Wars in Indigenous novels.
-I also studied the dynamics of enrollment and conscription of Canadian Aboriginal peoples in that period.
+I also studied the dynamics of enrollment and conscription of Indigenous people from Canada in that period.

 I am now a lecturer in North American Studies at the University of Freiburg.
-I currently teach Cultural Studies classes on Indigenous Peoples in Canada, a literature seminar on Native American detective fiction, as well as a seminar on survival and rebirth after the "Apocalypse"in collaboration with my colleage Eva Rüskamp.
-I also created #IndigenousReads, a bookclub dedicated to contemporary Indigenous fiction from Turtle Island, currently in its 3rd semester, for which I received a development grant.
+I currently teach Cultural Studies classes on Indigenous Peoples in Canada, and a literature seminar on Native American detective fiction.
+I also created #IndigenousReads, a colloquium dedicated to contemporary Indigenous fiction from Turtle Island, currently in its 3rd semester, for which I received a development grant.